williamchenghu/FSO2021-backend-part4/README.md

 The application mostly needs to update the amount of _likes_ for a blog post.
 You can implement this functionality the same way that we implemented updating notes in [part 3](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#other-operations).

 Feel free to implement tests for the functionality if you want to.
 Otherwise verify that the functionality works with Postman or some other tool.

+## Exercises 4.15.-4.23.

+In the next exercises, basics of user management will be implemented for the Bloglist application.
+The safest way is to follow the story from part 4 chapter [User administration](https://fullstackopen.com/en/part4/user_administration) to the chapter [Token-based authentication](https://fullstackopen.com/en/part4/token_authentication).
+You can of course also use your creativity.

+### Step 15

+Implement a way to create new users by doing a HTTP POST-request to address _api/users_.
+Users have _username_, _password_ and _name_.

+Do not save passwords to the database as clear text, but use the _bcrypt_ library like we did in part 4 chapter [Creating new users](https://fullstackopen.com/en/part4/user_administration#creating-users).

+Implement a way to see the details of all users by doing a suitable HTTP request.